serenayj/nlp_lab/content/authors/maya_kruse/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Researcher Staff
+  - Alumni
 ---

 Maya Kruse holds a Master’s degree in Computational Linguistics from Brandeis University.
 She has previously interned at Harvard Medical School, where she worked on NLP applications in the medical domain.
-Her current research at the LARK lab focuses on large language models (LLMs), including uncertainty estimation for clinical diagnoses and automatic summarization of patient data.
+While working with our lab, her research focuses on large language models (LLMs), including uncertainty estimation for clinical diagnoses and automatic summarisation of patient data.